 TTM: trailing 12 months

-There are currently 2.2 million Garmin shares held short by investors – that's known as Garmin's "short interest".
-This figure is 16% up from 1.9 million last month.
+There are currently 2.0 million Garmin shares held short by investors – that's known as Garmin's "short interest".
+This figure is 8.1% down from 2.2 million last month.

 There are a few different ways that this level of interest in shorting Garmin shares can be evaluated.